 Note: A possible enhancement to the OPTIONS ping is to declare a well-known SIP URI in the registry that could be used to test the health of each ingress point in a peer SSP network.
 For example, SIP INVITE (with no SDP) to SIP:999999999@mso-a.com would respond with a 200OK (again no SDP), followed by a BYE/200OK.

 Congestion Control

+Contributors Note: need to discuss support of IETF defined SIP Overload Control, RFC xxxx.

-SIP does not currently provide an explicit congestion control mechanism.
-However, an SSP network MAY impose limits on the number of simultaneous calls, and the incoming rate at which it will accept calls, from a peer.
+An SSP network MAY impose limits on the number of simultaneous calls, and the incoming rate at which it will accept calls, from a peer.
 On receiving a dialog-initiating request that exceeds such limits, the receiving SSP network MUST respond with a 503 (Service Unavailable) response.
 An SSP network receiving a dialog-initiating request MUST limit the use of the 503 responses to reporting congestion at the ingress point.
 A terminating SSP network MUST NOT send a 503 response to an originating SSP network to report congestion or other failures that are internal to the terminating SSP network.
 For example, a 503 response generated by a SIP signaling entity within a terminating SSP network should be consumed within the terminating network, and should not be propagated across the peering interface to the originating SSP network (i.e., avoid sending a 503 response to an originating peer if the same failure is likely to be encountered when the call is retried via an alternate route).

 On receiving a 503 (Service Unavailable) response from a peer SSP network, the receiving SSP network MUST limit the scope of the response to the call on which it was received (i.e., a 503 response has no affect on the routing of subsequent calls to the peer).
 Also, the receiving SSP network MUST attempt to consume the 503 response from a peer as close to the egress signaling point as possible, and avoid propagating the response back toward the originating CMS or E-DVA.
 Specifically, on receiving a 503 response to a dialog-initiating request that was sent to a peer SSP network, the receiving SSP network MUST: